-RCDTC personnel complete annual Residual Dry Matter (RDM) monitoring and biennual vernal pools monitoring in the Coyote Creek Conservation Area west of Red Bluff.
+RCDTC personnel complete annual Residual Dry Matter (RDM) monitoring and biennial vernal pools monitoring in the Coyote Creek Conservation Area west of Red Bluff in order to monitor the influence of livestock on invasive species and soil health.

 Residual Dry Matter (RDM) is a standard used by land management agencies for assessing the level of grazing use on annual rangelands and associated savannas and woodlands (George et al. 1996).
 Residual dry matter is the old plant material left standing or on the ground at the beginning of a new growing season.
 It indicates the combined effects of the previous season’s forage production and its consumption by grazing animals of all types.
 Properly managed RDM can be expected to provide a high degree of protection from soil erosion and nutrient losses (Bartolome et al. 2002).